FranciscoRMansilha/SDG-14_Power_BI_Dashboard/README.md

-# :wave: Sustainable DDevelopment Goal 14 (Life below Water) Dashboard
+# :wave: Sustainable Development Goal 14 (Life below Water) Dashboard

 ## 🤓 Project overview

 This was my first university project.
-It was completed in November of 2022, and it was the first time I handled data of such magnitude! 🚀📊
+It was completed in November of 2022, and it was the first time I handled data of such magnitude!

-The objective of this project was to look into the sustainable development goals, find the one that captures us the most and use publicly available data and storytelling to answer a question about it of our choice.
+The objective of this project was to look into the sustainable development goals, find the one that captures our interest the most and use publicly available data and storytelling techniques to answer a problem/question about that particular SDG

 Creating this project helped me learn and develop my skills about: